COVID-19 Civil Matters

 - See Regional Protocols below for specific instructions for your region.

 In Edmonton and Calgary, in-person filing at the civil counters will be accepted for urgent matters only.
-Drop boxes are to be used for non-urgent filing, however the six-day waiting period has been eliminated.
+Drop boxes are to be used for non-urgent filing.
 Documents placed in the drop boxes in Edmonton and Calgary will be processed as soon as reasonably possible.

 The drop boxes are located at the entrances to the Calgary Court Centre and Edmonton Law Courts.
 Once the filing procedures have been completed, the documents may be picked up by lawyers/agents/runners and will be mailed out to self represented litigants.
 Please include a cheque in instances where there is a filing fee.